YamanSD/UniversityProjects/README.md

 # University Course Projects

 Welcome to the University Course Projects repository!
 This repository contains a collection of projects completed as part of various university courses.
 Each project is designed to showcase different skills and concepts learned throughout the courses.
-Explore the projects below and discover the fascinating world of computer science and networking.
+Each project has a description in its respective file.

 ## Projects